fluffy-mods/ModManager/ForModders.md

 # Manifest properties
 ## identifier
 A unique identifier for your mod.
-We need this because the mod's name might be too long, and the in-game identifier is based on the mod's folder name - which is different for steam and local mods, as well as for local copies made by Mod Manager.
+We may need this because the mod's name might be too long, and the in-game identifier is based on the mod's folder name - which is different for steam and local mods, as well as for local copies made by Mod Manager.

 *NOTE: Identifiers should never contain spaces.*

 ### resolving identifiers
 Most of the manifests' properties use identifiers to identify other mods.
-Since not all mods will have a manifest, we have to be creative in resolving identifiers.
+Since not all mods will have a manifest - and not all manifests will have an identifier, we have to be creative in resolving identifiers.
 Mod Manager attempts to match mods to identifiers in this order;
  - their manifest identifier.
  - their name, stripped of all spaces.
  - their mod identifier (folder name), stripped of all spaces.